libben/assassins/README.md

 ### Notes:
 Jade doesn't like being asked to conditionally extend templates.
 Check out streaming build systems; see if this project would benefit from them.

+Do I want to enable two-person games?
+I don't think so, we shouldn't need that.

+The live kill feed may one day be merged into a portion of the landing page.

+I made kills part of a document of its own to avoid document update conflicts when the game is ending.

 ### To-do:
 - make routes that shouldn't be accessed redirect to the landing page instead of 404'ing [COMPLETE]